harness/developer-hub/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/exemption-workflows.md

            - The network may have host- or network-based intrusion prevention systems in place.

-         * **Acceptable use:** The scanner identified this practice as a vulnerability, but this practice is acceptable based on your organization's security guidelines.
+         * **Acceptable use** — The scanner identified this practice as a vulnerability, but this practice is acceptable based on your organization's security guidelines.
 For example, anonymous FTP access may be a deliberate practice and not a vulnerability.

-         * **Acceptable risk:** The security risk of this vulnerability is low and remediation would require too much effort or expense:
+         * **Acceptable risk** — The security risk of this vulnerability is low and remediation would require too much effort or expense:

            - Applying a specific patch for a vulnerability might prevent a service from functioning.

            - The vulnerability is minimal and the remediation would require too much time, money, or resources.

-         * **False positives:** The scanner identifies this as a vulnerability but it is, in fact, a false positive.
+         * **False positives** — The scanner identifies this as a vulnerability but it is, in fact, a false positive.
 Requesting an exemption based on approval from a Qualified Security Assessor (QSA) or Approved Scanning Vendor (ASV).

-         * **Fix unavailable:** There are currently no known fixes or remediation steps available for the detected vulnerability.
+         * **Fix unavailable** — There are currently no known fixes or remediation steps available for the detected vulnerability.

          * **Other**